Work permit: South Africa

 This work visa is based on an offer of employment from a South African prospective employer.
-The employer must apply to the Department of Labour (DOL) for a certification which will confirm to the DHA directly confirmation of whether there exists suitably qualified South African candidates for the position and that the foreign Applicant possess the necessary skills and qualifications for the offered position.
-Once the DOL has concluded its mandate and conveyed to the DHA its certification (either positive or negative) the Applicant will then file the visa application.
-The DHA will approve or refuse a general work visa application, depending on its compliance with the statutory scheme the DOL issues a positive certification.
+The employer must apply to the Department of Labour (DOL) for a certification that confirms to the Department of Home Affairs (DHA) whether there exist suitably qualified South African candidates for the position and that the foreign applicant possesses the necessary skills and qualifications.
+Once the DOL has concluded its mandate and conveyed its certification, the visa application is filed.
+The DHA will approve or refuse a general work visa application based on compliance with statutory requirements.